tagohd/mono/LIFOIAGO.md

 		- James explains the time loop situation.
 He convinces AL to stop trying to cast Reverse Time.
 They should enjoy the time they have left together instead of trying to make it last forever.
 			- James is really wholesome this time around
 			- `idk how i feel about "james redemption arc", but i guess if it's just an act, it's okay`
+				- > did the reverse redemption arc make it better?
 		- AL wants to help Luke finally find Sam, so helps them get into the [[Mana Plane]]
 			- Maybe they collect some artefacts first since it's dangerous there?
 				- `Okay, going back to the idea I mentioned earlier, if Luke is the only one who can remember the loops, then AL, by definition, does *not* remember them, and he just carries on normally.
 So, they have to get the Artifacts anyway to stop him.
 Basically, the loop plays out like all the previous ones until the end, and *then* they're able to convince AL to join them.
 So, I guess we skip the part where James takes them to AL?`
 				- `I guess either way would work, actually, though they do seem mutually exclusive.`
+					- > Don't forget that last loop it was James that cast the spell and now he's the only one with memories of the prev loop!
 			- Janus realizes this is the end of their SOUL-farming idea so goes into the next phase of the plan by trick-shotting the moon
 				- `moons (plural), no?`
+					- > ofc apologies
 		- Mana plane shenanigans
 		- They encounter Janus (pirate form) and their enslaved SOULs!
 		- They have a big fight to free the SOULs and win!